 Permanency planning during short-term care

-Short-term child protection orders with custody or guardianship are a critical part of intervention for children who are involved in the child protection system.
-They provide Child Safety with the authority to work with a family to reduce the risk of future harm, with the aim of safely returning the child home.
+Child protection orders granting custody or short-term guardianship to the chief executive provide Child Safety with the authority to work with a family to reduce the risk of future harm, with the aim of safely returning the child home.
 All case plans developed when a child is in care under short-term arrangements are required to include goals and actions for achieving permanency, with the primary goal usually reunification.

 The provision within the Child Protection Act 1999 for time-limited short-term orders sets the tone for purposeful case planning to ensure timely decisions are made for the child.
 Concurrent planning is an essential part of this process and ensures that if reunification is not possible, a planned alternative permanency goal can be enacted without delay, in a considered way.